HAVE YOU ALWAYS WANTED TO LEARN HOW TO CODE BUT DIDN’T KNOW HOW TO GET STARTED?

 DON’T MISS OUT ON THIS GREAT OPPORTUNITY!

 Can you think critically?
 Do you like solving problems?
 Can you learn fast and still be ok receiving criticism when you’re wrong?
-Interns4Hire.com is providing an opportunity for unemployed and underemployed individuals with an emphasis on increasing the opportunity for youth, women, minorities, and Veterans to enter the information technology workforce.
-Interns4Hire.com has established a Maryland approved and registered Apprenticeship program to teach software skills while working on the job as a member of their web development team.
+Our apprenticeship programs are providing an opportunity for unemployed and underemployed individuals with an emphasis on increasing the opportunity for youth, women, minorities, and Veterans to enter the information technology workforce.

 HOW DOES IT WORK?